5 Things to Do If Your Creditor Won’t Negotiate

 In some circumstances, you might be able to reduce the worries you’re managing by making a settlement offer to the collection agency.
 However, if your creditor refuses to negotiate, you might find yourself in a difficult position.

-Following, we’ll cover five things that you can do if negotiation simply isn’t working.
+Following, we’ll cover five things that you can do if negotiating with debt collectors simply isn’t working.

 Unfortunately for individuals dealing with debt, a creditor is under no obligation to negotiate a settlement, according to the Federal Trade Commission.
 The same rules apply to collection agencies.
 If your collection agency or creditor chooses to negotiate with you, they will be doing so at their own discretion, which also means that they’re within their rights to refuse your settlement offer and demand repayment of the debt in full.

 In fact, many states allow for collection agencies to add fees and interest onto the original debt balance, and you’ll be responsible for paying this additional amount if the collection agency refuses to work out a settlement deal.

 Despite the doom and gloom of the previous paragraph, it’s worth noting that most collection agencies will actually accept an offer for a debt settlement if they think the offer is reasonable.
 If your agency refuses your first offer, then you might simply need to revise the offer and suggest a more appealing number.